matrix-org/synapse/docs/development/dependencies.md

 - manually update `pyproject.toml`; then `poetry lock --no-update`; or else
 - `poetry add packagename`.
 See `poetry add --help`; note the `--dev`, `--extras` and `--optional` flags in particular.
+  - **NB**: this specifies the new package with a version given by a "caret bound".
+This won't get forced to its lowest version in the old deps CI job: see [this TODO](https://github.com/matrix-org/synapse/blob/4e1374373857f2f7a911a31c50476342d9070681/.ci/scripts/test_old_deps.sh#L35-L39).

 Include the updated `pyproject.toml` and `poetry.lock` files in your commit.